 An article in AdWeek Magazine titled “The Survivors” promised to teach readers, “How to make it as an indie agency in the merger era.”
-(For those of you not in the agency business, that means how small, independent can survive without being gobbled up by one of the giant advertising conglomerates that dominate the industry).
+(For those of you not in the agency business, that means how small, independent advertising agencies can survive without being gobbled up by one of the giant advertising conglomerates that dominate the industry).

 What Does Survival Look Like?